fhdsl/metricminer/README.md

 ### Slido

-If you have used Slido for interactive slide sessions and collected that info and exported it to your googledrive you can use `metricminer` to collect that data as well.
+If you have used Slido for interactive slide sessions and collected that info and exported it to your Google drive you can use `metricminer` to collect that data as well.

 ```
 drive_id <- "https://drive.google.com/drive/folders/0AJb5Zemj0AAkUk9PVA"